-Most black mold removal has to happen in the basement as that is where things are placed, forgotten about and then ruined by a flooded basement.
+Many black mold problems happen in the basement, especially old basements as things are stored there, forgotten about and then possibly ruined by a flooded basement.

 If you have water in your basement, you need to remove anything and everything that gets wet.
 Have your basement waterproofed for safety.
 This process will lock out the water for good.